flathub/org.freedesktop.LinuxAudio.BaseExtension/README.md

 Linux Audio base extension
 ==========================

-This is a base extension for Flatpak Linux audio plugins to allow building Linux audio plugins flatpaks.
+This is a base package for Flatpak Linux audio plugins to allow building Linux audio plugins flatpaks.

 **This package only provides a definition of the extension points which